District of Columbia Overtime Laws

 Overtime for Tipped Employees in the District of Columbia

 The overtime rate for tipped employees is 1.5 times their regular wage for every overtime hour worked.
-It is important to note that tipped employees in the District of Columbia are subject to a lower minimum wage of $8.00 per hour instead of the regular state minimum wage.
+It is important to note that tipped employees in the District of Columbia are subject to a lower minimum wage of $10.00 per hour instead of the regular state minimum wage.

-The use of a “tip credit” system, which allows employers to pay tipped employees a reduced minimum wage, is permitted by both state and federal legislation.
-However, a tipped worker must accumulate enough tips to total up to the regular District of Columbia’s minimum wage of $17.00.
+However, a tipped worker must accumulate enough tips to total up to the regular District of Columbia’s minimum wage of $17.50.
 If their wage, including tips earned, falls below the regular minimum wage, their employer must make up the difference.

 That being said, an employer cannot include that tip credit in the calculation of overtime pay.
 This means that the entire minimum wage (following the District of Columbia’s minimum wage) must be taken into account when calculating overtime pay.

-Overtime Exceptions and Exemptions in the District of Columbia
+Overtime Exemptions in the District of Columbia

 In the District of Columbia, as in many jurisdictions, employees are generally entitled to receive overtime pay for hours worked beyond a standard 40-hour workweek.
-However, there are exceptions and exemptions to overtime requirements that apply to certain categories of workers and industries.
+However, there are exemptions to overtime requirements that apply to certain categories of workers and industries.

-White Collar employees who earn a minimum of $844 per week (professionals, administrative, executives, and outside sales), are not required to be paid an overtime rate.
+White Collar employees who earn a minimum of $684 per week (professionals, administrative, executives, and outside sales), are not required to be paid an overtime rate.

 • Airline employees